Kyriosity/read-write/README+/software/README+/design/design_samples.md

 Software design asks for "still" (static) bare models too.
 The samples above are more functional ("dynamic") - they have properties and hierarchies but are more demonstrative of processes that change them.

-"Static" models can be altered but must represent good hierarchies, parametrization, and initialization.
+"Static" models can be altered too but first of all they must represent hierarchies, parametrization, and initialization in DEMO fashion.
 One of their custom implementations is available as [books and relevant classes](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcModels).

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>Full original quote: _Architektur ist gefrorene Musik_.
 Falsely attributed to Johann Wolfgang von Goethe (1749-1832).</sub>